Thursday, March 31, 2011

 Eternity and a Day

-Mia aioniotita kai mia mera; drama, Greece / France / Germany / Italy, 1998; D: Theo Angelopoulos, S: Bruno Ganz, Achileas Skevis, Isabelle Renauld, Fabrizio Bentivoglio
+Mia aioniotita kai mia mera; art-drama, Greece / France / Germany / Italy, 1998; D: Theo Angelopoulos, S: Bruno Ganz, Achileas Skevis, Isabelle Renauld, Fabrizio Bentivoglio

 Winter.
-The story follows the last day in life of bearded poet Alexander who is dying from a terminal disease.
-Knowing he will be transfered to the hospital the next day, he decides to finish all the unsolved business in his life, like finding someone who will take care of his dog and talk to his daughter Katarina, but is shocked to find out that she sold his old mansion for demolition.
+The story follows the last day in life of bearded poet Alexandre who is dying from a terminal disease.
+Knowing he will be transferred to the hospital the next day, he decides to finish all the unsolved business in his life, like finding someone who will take care of his dog and talk to his daughter Katarina, but is shocked to find out that she sold his old mansion for demolition.
 He saves an Albanian boy from human trafficking and spends the day trying to find a way to bring him back home.
-Finally, he has hallucinations of his deceased wife.
+Alexandre manages to send the boy away on a ship to the sea.
+Finally, by entering an abandoned building, he has hallucinations of his deceased wife Anna when she was young, at the beach.

 Grade:+++